gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Install-AIPScanner.md

 ### -SqlServerInstance
 Specifies the SQL Server instance on which to create a database for the Azure Information Protection scanner.

+The account that runs the Azure Information Protection scanner is automatically granted permisisons to read and write to this database.

 You can use a local or remote SQL Server instance when SQL Server 2012 R2 is the minimum version on the following editions: